Aleksefo/react-native-webp-format/README.md

 </p>
 WebP image integration for React Native apps.

-By utilizing WebP instead of png you can reduce the size of your app by several times while the image quality remains the same.
+By utilizing WebP instead of png/jpg you can significantly reduce the size of your app without quality loss.

+Works with both Image and ImageBackground React Native components.

 iOS uses [SDWebImage](https://github.com/SDWebImage/SDWebImage) implementation and Android utilizes [Fresco](https://github.com/facebook/fresco) to boost the gained performance even more.